fiskaltrust/interface-doc/doc/appendix-at-rksv/reference-tables/reference-tables.md

 ### Type of Journal: ftJournalType

-This table expands on the values provided in table of Chapter ["Type of Journal: ftJournalType"](../../general/reference-tables/reference-tables.md#t-type-of-journal-ftjournaltype-142) of the General part with values applicable to the Austrian market.
+This table expands on the values provided in table of Chapter ["Type of Journal: ftJournalType"](../../general/reference-tables/reference-tables.md#c-type-of-journal-ftjournaltype-129) of the General part with values applicable to the Austrian market<span id="t-type-of-journal-ftjournaltype-190">.</span>

 | **Value**            | **Description**                | **Version** |
 |----------------------|--------------------------------|-------------|
 | `0x4154000000000000` | status information for QueueAT | 0-          |
 | `0x4154000000000001` | RKSV-DEP-Export                | 0-          |

-<span id="t-type-of-journal-ftjournaltype-190">*Table 28.
-Type of Journal: ftJournalType (AT - RKSVO)*</span>
+*Table 28.
+Type of Journal: ftJournalType (AT - RKSVO)*

-### Printing of QR-Code not supported
+### <span id="c-printing-of-qr-code-not-supported-191">Printing of QR-Code not supported</span>

 In the case that no QR code can be issued, it is allowed to place text using OCR typeface onto the receipt.
 For this procedure, BASE64-coded data fields are displayed in BASE32 according to §11 para.
 2 RKSV.
 The reason for this is that the capital "i" and lowercase "L" are not distinguishable from each other in many typefaces.